omaressaouaf/shopping-cart/README.md

 You can access the products page by accessing `index.php` and the cart page by `cart.php`

-You can seed sample products by running the following command
+You can seed sample products by running the following commands

 ```bash
 # Add execution permissions to the factory script